-We recently asked our first cohort of MultSci DTP students (pictured above at the Chemical Kitchen training event) about what made them choose Imperial for their studies, about their research intrests and tips for those wishing to apply.
+We asked our first and second cohorts of MultSci DTP students (cohort 1 is pictured above at the Chemical Kitchen training event) about what made them choose Imperial for their studies, about their research interests and tips for those wishing to apply.
 Expand on each of the sections to see what they have to say.

-Below, also, are videos from some of our former MRC DTP students and more student profiles.
+Below, also, are video profiles of some of our former MRC DTP students.

 Name: Sara Patti